phogbinh/CppConvention/README.md

 * Delete the pull request branch
 * Modify [UpdateLog](https://github.com/phogbinh/CppConvention/blob/master/UpdateLog.md) in accordance to the file CPPConvention > NewestVersionUpdateLog.txt of the project
 * Upload the newest version of this project from ONEDRIVE as a branch of the name 'Update xx.xx'
-* Make a pull request
+* Make a new pull request for the upload